 Attack At The Floating Gardens - Andy Blaney (0:00 / 2:32)

 Deep Trumpact - Oliver Patrice Weder (0:00 / 1:07)

 Prelude To Battle - Andy Blaney (0:00 / 2:59)

 Beyond The Forbidden Zone - Andy Blaney (0:00 / 3:04)

-After a decade of exhaustive sampling, and four years spent capturing our finest brass players, Spitfire are proud to present Symphonic Brass - a definitive collection of orchestral brass recorded at Air Studios, London.
-With a broad selection of different section sizes, from solo, to large groups of Trumpets, Horns & Trombones, to featured instruments; with usual suspects Bass Trombones & Tubas, to zeitgeist weaponry such as Cimbassi, Contrabass Trombones and a new Contrabass Tuba.
+After half a decade spent capturing our finest brass players, Spitfire presents Symphonic Brass — a definitive collection of orchestral brass recorded at AIR Studios, London.
+Harness the power of a broad selection of different section sizes, from solo, to large groups of Trumpets, Horns & Trombones, to featured instruments, from classic Bass Trombones and Tubas, to lesser heard Cimbassi, Contrabass Trombones and Contrabass Tuba.

-With playing styles from heart-rending choral works, to blistering lip bleed material, whether you're an aspiring John Williams or a zealous Hans Zimmer fan, we have no doubt that their favourite players will find favour with you.
+From heart rending choral works, to blistering lip-bleed material, whether you're an aspiring John Williams or a zealous Hans Zimmer fan, we have no doubt that their favourite players will find favour with you.